vinamra57/taleweaver/frontend/UPDATES.md

 #### Navigation Improvements
 - All pages have navigation back to home
-- EmpathAI logo is clickable throughout the app
+- TaleWeaver logo is clickable throughout the app
 - "Back to Home" link on create page
 - "Start New Story" button on play page clears session and returns home